 Probate is a term used when talking about the right to deal with a deceased person’s estate.
 A person who wants to take responsibility for winding up and distributing an estate - often appointed as executor within the will - will apply for probate to allow the proper winding up and distribution of the estate, especially the sale of property and shares.
 It would be illegal to do so without a grant of probate.

 When probate is granted, it is the inclusion of the estate account that gives rise to the payment of inheritance tax.
 There are two forms of estate accounts.
-The short form is for estates under the inheritance tax threshold (£325,000 in 2016 for an individual - different rules apply for couples).
+The short form is for estates under the inheritance tax threshold.
 The long form is for estates passing more than the threshold through probate.

 Jointly held property passes outside an estate by survivorship, so no grant of probate is needed for such assets.